History-making Vietnam World Cup team proof of a region on the rise

 The sleepy city of Cheonan in the west of South Korea has the feeling that much of it was placed there overnight, with vast swathes of untouched land abruptly interrupted by a collection of high-rise buildings that for the most part seem empty of life or industry.

-It’s also, uneasily, home to the nation’s only prison reserved exclusively for foreign inmates, but early last week it was quite literally overrun by a football team from Southeast Asia and its huge band of supporters.
+It’s also, uneasily, home to the nation’s only prison reserved exclusively for foreign inmates, but earlier this year it was quite literally overrun by a football team from Southeast Asia and its huge band of supporters.

-Outside of matches involving the host nation at this year's U-20 World Cup, the majority of the other fixtures in Korea thus far have been dotted with a couple of dozen supporters from each of the nations involved and a few hundred curious neutrals.
+Outside of matches involving the host nation at this year's U-20 World Cup, which was held over May and June, the majority of the other fixtures in Korea were dotted with a couple of dozen supporters from each of the nations involved and a few hundred curious neutrals.

 He said the players must “never bow down to anyone”, they must stand tall and compete on a level footing with any nation in the world